adamplayer/RemixMods/Fallout New Vegas/README.md

 <!-- Describe how the game functions with the remix modificaitons.
 Is it wonky and barely playable or could one consider a full playthrough possible?
 Make sure to warn of any flashing lights! -->

 Working but struggles with multiple issues:
-- Multithreaded loaded seems to crash Bridge on texture loads
+- ~~Multithreaded loaded seems to crash Bridge on texture loads~~ Fixed with BlueAmulet's hotfix.
-- Lighting is originally done <!--Very Poorly... --> through pixel shaders, and is not able to be translated into the remix pipeline currently.
+- Lighting is originally done <!--Very Poorly... --> through pixel shaders, and is not able to be translated into the remix pipeline currently. _BlueAmulet has a proof of concept to fix this_

 ---